-Once the International Student receives their Social Security Card, paychecks will be sent to the student's employer, or to direct deposit, whichever the student prefers.
+Once the International Student receives their Social Security Card, they must bring it to the Student Employment Office to update their record.

-On-Campus student jobs are classified according to the skills and experience required, going from Level 4 or Level 5, with Level 5 being the highest.
+On-Campus student jobs are classified in one of two level according to the skills and experience required, Regular Student Worker or Advanced Level Student Worker.

-- Level 4: Semi-skilled or positions with some degree of specialized knowledge or training requiring little or no experience and are routine and well-supervised.
+- Regular Student Worker: Bas level positions with some degree of specialized knowledge or training requiring little or no experience and are routine and well-supervised.
 Examples of these types of positions are file clerks, food service workers, campus tour guides, office assistants, and data entry clerks.

-- Level 5: Designates a category of jobs, with wages determined individually based on comparable or identical full-time positions.
+- Advanced Level Student Worker: Designates a category of jobs, with wages determined individually based on comparable or identical full-time positions.
 The skill requirements and employee responsibilities of such positions are identical for student employees and full-time employees.
 These jobs may also include those positions in which a student has worked during the previous quarter in an on-campus co-op position, and is continuing in the position as a regular student employee.
 These jobs also require a highly specialized skill and/or several years of previous experience.
-Examples of Level 5 jobs are web developers, research assistants, computer programmers, and supervisor positions.
+Examples are web developers, research assistants, computer programmers, and supervisor positions.